 In contrast to more traditional approaches focused on text only, SuccessData understands relations conveyed jointly via textual, structural, tabular, and even visual expressions by using new deep-learning techniques to automatically capture the representation (in other words the features) needed to learn how to extract those relationships from richly formatted data.
 We turn domain expertise and document understanding based on multiple modalities of information, first into meaningful signals of supervision, and then finally into predictive extraction results.

 SuccessData changes the paradigm from labeling by hand to labeling automatically making AI more broadly practical.
-We use programmatic supervision to build training sets programmatically using heuristic functions – this completely mitigates the key pain point for most ML implementations.
-We therefore need up to 100x less training data than other traditional supervised machine learning solutions.
+We use programmatic supervision to build training sets using heuristic functions which completely mitigates the key pain point for most ML implementations as we need up to 100x less training data than other traditional supervised machine learning solutions.
 This approach allows a fundamentally faster, more flexible, and much higher quality end-to-end ML development and deployment process.

 Get more than raw data